Risk Assessment for the 5x5, a cross country 5k race series which

 - The route is a public right of way and pedestrians should always be given priority.

-- The Starting and Finishing points are at the same place which is a wide section of the trail, where water will be available.
+- The Starting is at a wide section of the trail.

 - Parking is not available anywhere near or on the trail.
 Competitors and others should park carefully, in the village.